quicbit-js/qb-standard/doc/styles-changed-or-removed.md

 When there is an issue with chinese characters, move the chinese test(s) to the top of the table to assert them first... without deleting the comma from the new bottom table row <code>[ '"abc"%', ...</code> and then adding a comma to the row.
-With 100's of tests to manage, the dangling comma is actually helpful.
+With 100's of test data tables to manage, the dangling comma is actually helpful.

 ```js